All Episodes

 But the fact is, what is aggravating me is that the things that can be done to make the school safer right this instant are not being done.

-And in this this discussion that they had with the families, I understand it's a great uh healing thing, it's a great PR thing.
+And in this discussion that they had with the families, I understand it's a great healing thing.

 You need to have that with subject matter experts such as myself who would do this for free.

-We're gonna spend millions, possibly billions of the people.
+We're going to spend millions, possibly billions of people.

 The idea is we do all that.